What is Stokes’ Law

 Stokes’ law can be derived using dimensional analysis.
 Consider the forces acting on a spherical particle as it sinks through a liquid column under the action of gravity.
-The viscous drag force Fd acting on the particle is proportional to the following factors.
+The viscous drag force Fd acts on the particle is proportional to the following factors.

-- Radius of the sphere, r
+- The radius of the sphere, r

-- Viscosity of the fluid, η
+- The viscosity of the fluid, η

-- Velocity of the particle, v
+- The velocity of the particle, v

 This proportionality can be represented as,

 Fd ∝ ηa rb vc